Introduction

 OUR OPINION

-Examining the implied volatility (IV) from the option chain, we observe that the At-The-Money (ATM) IV has shown a gradual upward trend over the analyzed period.
-Starting from 14.18% on June 6, 2025, it increased to 16.29% by June 18, 2026.
+Examining the implied volatility (IV) from the option chain, we observe that the At-The-Money (ATM) IV has shown a consistent upward trend over the past months.
+Starting from 13.7987% on June 12, 2025, it has steadily increased to 17.8743% by June 18, 2026.
 This trend suggests a contango structure, where long-term IV is higher than short-term IV, indicating a market expectation of increasing volatility over time.
 Such a structure typically favors short-term volatility positions, as the market anticipates higher volatility in the future.

 For Moneyness 105% IV, the data reflects a similar upward trend, albeit at a slightly lower rate than ATM IV.
 This indicates that while there is an expectation of increased volatility, the market is not as aggressively pricing in higher volatility for out-of-the-money calls.
 This could imply a more cautious approach to speculative strategies, as the market may not fully expect significant upward movements in the underlying asset.
 Conversely, Moneyness 95% IV, representing out-of-the-money puts, has also increased but remains higher than both ATM and Moneyness 105% IV.
 This suggests a heightened demand for downside protection, possibly due to market participants hedging against potential declines.
 The higher IV for these options indicates a preference for hedging strategies, as investors seek to protect against downside risk.